 Similarly, student loan income on all tax-exempt bond issues that may be retained by NMEAF in order to fund operations is limited to the bond yield plus an allowable spread, ranging from 1.50% to 2.00%.
 The excess earnings liability is computed on an annual basis.
 The excess earnings reserve can be used over time to forgive principal and/or interest on financed student loans or on other programs that would effectively reduce the Foundation's yield.
 Amounts not used in this manner are required to be paid to the federal government at the end of each ten-year period and at final maturity of the related bond issues.
-Based on the most recent calculations as of May 1, 2019 and 2018, there are no excess earnings liabilities.
+Based on the most recent calculations as of May 1, 2020 and 2019, there are no excess earnings liabilities.

-NMEAF maintains a line of credit with a financial institution to fund the purchase of student loans.
+NMEAF maintains a line of credit with a financial institution to cover operational liquidity.
 The borrowing limit on the line of credit is \$20 million.
-The line of credit had an outstanding balance of \$2.5 million as of June 30, 2019.
-Interest is due monthly and is set at the current LIBOR rate plus 70 basis points for the used portion of the line or 3.51% as of June 30, 2019.
+The line of credit had an outstanding balance of \$9.7 million as of June 30, 2020.
+Interest is due monthly and is set at the current Libor rate plus 70 basis points for the used portion of the line or 1.28% as of June 30, 2020.
 The unused portion has a fixed interest rate of 0.40%.
-The line of credit is secured by student loans and matures December 15, 2021.

-(7) Derivative Instruments
+(7) Derivative Instrument